Senior Leadership Team

 ADRIENNE LEMON

-Adrienne Lemon is our Senior Director, Strategy Alignment and previously served as Search for Common Ground’s Director of the Institutional Learning Team.
+Adrienne Lemon is our Senior Director of Strategy and previously served as Director of the Institutional Learning Team.
 In this role, Adrienne oversees the quality of global program design, monitoring, and evaluation, as well as all research, and learning across the organization.

 She first joined Search in 2013 as the Regional Design, Monitoring & Evaluation Specialist for the East, Central, and Southern Africa regions.
 She went on to become Senior Specialist for those regions before assuming her current role.
 Prior to Search, Adrienne conducted her PhD research in Burundi on political participation during civil war.
 She also served as a consultant on conflict and peacebuilding related to extractive industries, gender-based violence, and youth empowerment.